eqlabs/wmm-components/docs/docs/WmmText.md

 <pre>&lt;wmm-text
-src="enpoint for retrieving the paragraphs" paymentUrl="Payment pointer URL, can also include receipt service url" skipVerification="if true, don't send receipts to backend for verifications"&gt;</pre></div>
+src="enpoint for retrieving the paragraphs" paymentUrl="Payment pointer URL, can also include receipt service url" media="The text can be also passed in media attribute, which don't require a backend at all, but is not secure as it is directly accessible from the browser" skipVerification="if true, don't send receipts to backend for verifications"&gt;</pre></div>
 </header>
 <article>